sil-ai/aqua-api/README.md

 4. Use Postman or cURL to interact with (i.e., call) the various endpoints to see how they work.
 And/or pull up the docs at `localhost:8080/docs`

+## Environment Variables

+`AQUA_DB` - Specifies the database environment. **Important Note**: The `AQUA_DB` variable should never be set to `production value` in your local Bash session unless you are actively conducting a migration.
+Setting this variable to `production` outside of a controlled migration process can result in unintended changes to live data.
+Always ensure this variable is set to a development or staging value for local development.

 ## Using the API

 To use a deployed version of the API, you will need: